dell/csm-docs/content/docs/csidriver/features/powermax.md

 Storage Capacity can be tracked by setting the attribute `storageCapacity.enabled` to true in values.yaml (set to true by default) during driver installation.
 To configure how often driver checks for changed capacity, set `storageCapacity.pollInterval` (set to 5m by default) attribute.
 In case of driver installed via operator, this interval can be configured in the sample file provided [here.](https://github.com/dell/csm-operator/blob/main/samples/storage_csm_powermax_v280.yaml) by editing the `--capacity-poll-interval` argument present in the provisioner sidecar.

 >Note: This feature requires kubernetes v1.24 and above and will be automatically disabled in lower version of kubernetes.

+## Volume Limits

+The CSI Driver for Dell PowerMax allows users to specify the maximum number of PowerMax volumes that can be created on a node.

+The user can set the volume limit for a node by creating a node label `max-powermax-volumes-per-node` and specifying the volume limit for that node.
+<br/> `kubectl label node <node_name> max-powermax-volumes-per-node=<volume_limit>`

+The user can also set the volume limit for all the nodes in the cluster by specifying the same to `maxPowerMaxVolumesPerNode` attribute in values.yaml.
+In case of driver installed via operator, this attribute can be modified in the sample file provided [here] https://github.com/dell/csm-operator/blob/main/samples/storage_csm_powermax_v280.yaml by editing the `X_CSI_MAX_VOLUMES_PER_NODE` parameter.

+This feature is also supported for limiting the volume provisioning on Kubernetes clusters running on vSphere (VMware hypervisor) via RDM mechanism.
+User can set `vSphere.enabled` to true and also set volume limits to positive values less than or equal 60 via labels or in Values.yaml file.

+>**NOTE:** <br>The default value of `maxPowerMaxVolumesPerNode` is 0. <br>If `maxPowerMaxVolumesPerNode` is set to zero, then CO shall decide how many volumes of this type can be published by the controller to the node.<br><br>The volume limit specified to `maxPowerMaxVolumesPerNode` attribute is applicable to all the nodes in the cluster for which node label `max-powermax-volumes-per-node` is not set.
+<br>Supported maximum number of RDM Volumes per VM is 60 as per the limitations. <br>If the value is set both by node label and values.yaml file then node label value will get the precedence and user has to remove the node label in order to reflect the values.yaml value.